 Metabolism (catabolism) of these filtered light-chain proteins depends on normal proximal tubular cell function, and damage to these cells can result in increased excretion of light-chain proteins in the urine.
 Hence, light-chain proteins appear in urine in high concentration either when the production of light-chain proteins is markedly increased or when the ability of the proximal tubules to reabsorb all the filtered protein is exceeded.

-Glomerulopathic light-chains (G-LC) interact with mesangial cells and alter the mesangial homeostasis in 2 different ways, depending on whether G-LC is from a patient with LCCDD or amyloidosis.
+Glomerulopathic light-chains (G-LC) interact with mesangial cells and alter the mesangial homeostasis in 2 different ways, depending on whether G-LC result from light chain deposition disease (LCDD) or amyloidosis.
 In contrast, the tubulopathic light chains (T-LC) from patients with myeloma cast nephropathy do not significantly interact with mesangial cells and do not alter mesangial homeostasis.
-Some of these light chains are toxic to proximal tubule cells and induce inflammatory/proinflammatory cytokines that may contribute to kidney disease in myeloma.
+However, some of these light chains are toxic to proximal tubule cells and induce inflammatory/proinflammatory cytokines that may contribute to kidney disease in myeloma.

 Factors that might contribute to myeloma cast nephropathy include the following: